1runeberg/OpenXRProvider_v2/README.md

  3. From the root directory of the repository, create a build directory (mkdir build)
  4. Go to the build directory (`cd build`).
 Create one if it's not present, this is where all the cmake files will be generated.
  5. Run CMake (`cmake ..` or for VS 2017 `cmake -G "Visual Studio 15 2017 Win64" ..`) A *OPENXR_PROVIDER.sln* file is generated in the build directory which you can then open and use in Visual Studio 2019
+ 6. To build the library and all samples from the commandline: `cmake --build .` or open OPENXR_PROVIDER.sln file in Visual Studio and build from VS

 ## For Android (Meta Quest):
  1. Clone the repository and initialize submodules: `git clone --recurse-submodules https://github.com/1runeberg/OpenXRProvider_v2.git`